tokenami/tokenami/README.md

 }
 ```

-Ensure your editor is configured to use the project's TypeScript version.
-Instructions can be found in your editor's documentation, such as [VSCode's guide](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript).
-VSCode users should also [enable `editor.quickSuggestions` for strings](#user-content-vscode-intellisense-configuration).

-### Start the CLI watch script

-Run the CLI tool to scan your template files for tokenami properties and build your CSS.
-This would usually exist as a script in your `package.json`.
+#### 2. Run the CLI script to watch files and build your CSS:

 ```sh
 npx tokenami --output ./public/styles.css --watch
 ```

-Make sure to adjust the output path to your desired location for styles.
-It will use `./public/tokenami.css` by default if omitted.

-### Use Tokenami
+You can change where the CSS file is generated by changing the `--output` flag.
+By default, it uses `./public/tokenami.css`.

-Reference your output CSS file in the `<head>` of your document, and start styling inline with Tokenami properties:
+#### 3. Reference the CSS file in the `<head>` of your document, and start styling with Tokenami properties:

 ```tsx
 import { css } from '@tokenami/css';